 What Else To Consider When Breeding a Male Dog

 When breeding a male dog, you should be looking for the best possible match with a counterpart to ensure the litters are born strong, healthy and are an improvement on the parents (i.e. not born with any potential ailments or deficiencies.)

 To ensure a healthy litter is added to your male dog’s gene pool, the following checks are recommended to be carried out (even if they engender vet bills):

 - Physical exam including a screening of the thyroid, blood count and serum chemistry every 12 months

 - Semen evaluation every 6-8 weeks (or 2 weeks before breeding if not regular)

 - Brucellosis test every six months

-- Prostate examination every six months
+- Prostate examination every six months to screen for prostatitis

 - Vaccinations following discussion with an experienced veterinarian